analogicus/jnw_gr02_sky130a/README.md

 - Designed an OPAMP - similar tactics as above.
 - Taking care to be in `gmid = 10` with all the transistors.
 - To fine-tune the reference voltage, we played with resistances.
-- More current, fewer problems looks like the answer to life :)
+- "More current, fewer problems" looks like the answer to life :)

 # What